JoAnne Carner

-JoAnne Gunderson Carner (born April 4, 1939) is an American former professional golfer.
+JoAnne Gunderson Carner (born April 4, 1939) is an American professional golfer.
 Her 43 victories on the LPGA Tour led to her induction in the World Golf Hall of Fame.
 She is the only woman to have won the U.S. Girls' Junior, U.S. Women's Amateur, and U.S. Women's Open titles, and was the first person to win three different USGA championship events.
 Tiger Woods is the only man to have won the equivalent three USGA titles.
 Arnold Palmer, Jack Nicklaus, and Carol Semple Thompson have also won three different USGA titles.

-Carner was inducted into the Rhode Island Heritage Hall of Fame in 1969.
-In 1981, Carner was voted the Bob Jones Award, the highest honor given by the United States Golf Association in recognition of distinguished sportsmanship in golf.
-She captained the 1994 U.S. Solheim Cup team.

-Amateur career
+Early life and amateur career

-Born in Kirkland, Washington, a suburb east of Seattle, "The Great Gundy" (as she was known before she married Don Carner) remained an amateur until age 30.
+Gunderson was born in Kirkland, Washington, a suburb east of Seattle.
+She was known as "The Great Gundy" early in her career.

 In 1960, while attending Arizona State University, she won the national intercollegiate individual golf championship.
+In 1961, Carner graduated from ASU.
+She was a member of Kappa Alpha Theta.

-From 1956 to 1968, she was the dominant woman in amateur golf, and accumulated five U.S. Women's Amateur titles (1957, 1960, 1962, 1966, 1968), ranking her second only to Glenna Collett Vare who had six.
+From 1956 to 1968, she was the dominant woman in amateur golf.
+She won the U.S. Women's Amateur five times: in 1957, 1960, 1962, 1966, and 1968.
+She is second all-time, only behind Glenna Collett Vare who had six.
 She was runner-up two other times (1956, 1964).
 In 1966, Carner needed 5 extra holes (41 holes in total) to beat Marlene Stewart Streit in the longest final match in U.S. Women's Amateur history.
 She also won the U.S. Girls' Junior in 1956.

 While still an amateur in 1969, Carner won an LPGA Tour event, the Burdine's Invitational.
 She was the last amateur to win on the LPGA Tour until 15-year-old New Zealander Lydia Ko won the CN Canadian Women's Open in 2012.

+She remained an amateur until the age of 30.
+Late in her professional career, she captained the 1994 Solheim Cup team.